aquasecurity/trivy/docs/docs/references/terminology.md

 Managed at https://github.com/aquasecurity/trivy-db.

-The vulnerability database is built from A GitHub repository that collects and stores vulnerability information from various data sources.
+The vulnerability database is built from a GitHub repository that collects and stores vulnerability information from various data sources.
 This repository serves as the foundation for building the Trivy DB.

 Managed at: